oracle-livelabs/oml/oml4py-adb/embd-python-rest/embd-python-rest.md

 Estimated Time: 20 minutes

 ### About Embedded Python Execution
-Embedded Python execution enables you to run user-defined Python functions in Python engines spawned by the Autonomous Database environment.
-The REST API for embedded Python execution with Autonomous Database provides REST endpoints for setting authorization tokens, executing Python scripts, and synchronously and asynchronously running jobs.
+Embedded Python execution enables you to run user-defined Python functions in Python engines spawned by the Autonomous AI Database environment.
+The REST API for embedded Python execution with Autonomous AI Database provides REST endpoints for setting authorization tokens, executing Python scripts, and synchronously and asynchronously running jobs.

 To run a script from the REST API, it must reside in the Python script repository.
 An Oracle Machine Learning username and password must be provided for authentication.

-* `do-eval`&mdash;Runs the provided user-defined Python function in a Python engine spawned by the Autonomous Database environment.
+* `do-eval`&mdash;Runs the provided user-defined Python function in a Python engine spawned by the Autonomous AI Database environment.
 * `table-apply`&mdash;Runs the provided user-defined Python function data referenced by an OML DataFrame proxy object in a single Python engine.
 * `group-apply`&mdash;Partitions a database table by the values in one or more columns and runs the provided user-defined Python function on each partition, optionally in parallel using multiple Python engines.
 * `row-apply`&mdash;Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set, optionally in parallel using multiple Python engines.